Grover search revisited; application to image pattern matching

-Lastly note that AAE can apply not only to the amplitude encoding but also to the basis encoding described in Eq.~\eqref{basis encode II-A}.
-Namely, equiprobable vectors are also generated by AAE.
+Lastly note that AAE can be applied to the basis encoded state \eqref{basis encode II-A database} and \eqref{basis encode II-A query} as well as the above amplitude encoded one.
 One may employ the exact basis encoding method using Toffoli gates, because the construction is logically straightforward and actually some efficient encoding schemes have been proposed, such as \cite{Bergholm2005-pd}.
 However, the total number of gates may be drastically reduced by finding an approximating encoding circuit with the use of AAE, although the learning process of the parameters will bring some encoding error.
 One may choose the encoding technique, the exact encoding or AAE, depending on the situation.